Quick Start

 -j, --json output json

---legacy-insecure enable verification of (insecure) legacy signatures
+--legacy-insecure enable verification of

--l, --local only verify with local keys
+-l, --local only verify with local key(s)

 -i, --sif-id uint32 verify object with the specified ID

--u, --url string key server URL (default "https://keys.sylabs.io")
+-u, --url string specify a URL for a key server

 Examples: